×

 Composite Bonding: Understanding the Risks and Benefits

-As a specialist dentist, I am frequently asked about composite bonding.
-This cosmetic dental procedure involves the application of a tooth-coloured resin to improve the appearance of teeth.
+Composite bonding is a cosmetic dental procedure involves the application of a tooth-coloured resin to improve the appearance of teeth.
 While composite bonding can be an effective way to enhance your smile, there are also some risks associated with the procedure that patients should be aware of before making a decision.
-In this article, we’ll take a detailed look at the pros and cons of composite bonding and explore some of the common issues that can arise.

 What is Composite Bonding?